docker/docs/content/language/nodejs/deploy.md

    In addition to the default `kubernetes` service, you can see your `todo-entrypoint` service, accepting traffic on port 30001/TCP.

-3. Open a browser and visit your app at `localhost:30001`; you should see your application.
+3. Open a browser and visit your app at `localhost:30001`.
+You should see your application.

 4. Run the following command to tear down your application.